 Bredhurst Parish Council is responsible for the village green, the playing field and playground, various seats, bins, signs and noticeboards, as well as keeping the village clean and tidy and maintaining some of the verges and hedges.
 It is also consulted on local planning applications.
 The council raises the majority of its income through the precept – a tax that local electors pay as part of their council tax.
 Bredhurst currently has 321 electors.

 It comprises seven members who are elected every four years.
 The last election was in 2016 and the next will therefore be in 2020.
-We have two vacant positions which may be filled by co-option prior to the 2020 election.
-If you are interested please contact the clerk.
+We currently have three vacant positions.
+If you are interested please contact the clerk no later than 26th March.
 You need to either live or work in Bredhurst or within three miles of the village to be eligible.
-All parish councillors are unpaid volunteers who care about the village and its people.
+All parish councillors are unpaid volunteers who care about the village.

 Bredhurst Parish Council meets once a month (except for January and August) on the first Wednesday, at 6.30pm, in Bredhurst Primary School.
 All meetings are open to the public.
 For more details, contact the clerk.
 The council sends out regular information via a mailing list; if you would like to be included please contact the clerk.

 For more information, please follow the links at the top of the page.